hradithyaaras/miniproject/1_Requirement/README.md

 ### WHERE -
    Fields where records are being digitised and for teaching the beginners
 ### HOW -
-   It will be used by everyone since simple to use.
+   It will be used by everyone since its simple to use.

 # Detail Requirements